KnownStormChaser/master-weather-model-list/observations/satellites/README.md

 The current section covers the operationally significant Western and European weather satellite systems with truly open data access.
 Several other operational systems exist with free-but-registered access that may be added later:

 - **Fengyun (FY-4 geostationary, FY-3 polar-orbiting)** — China Meteorological Administration, distributed via NSMC portal with registration
-- **GEO-KOMPSAT-2A (GK-2A)** — Korea Meteorological Administration, distributed via NMSC portal with registration
 - **INSAT-3D series** — India Meteorological Department, distributed via MOSDAC with registration and some restrictions on non-Indian users
 - **Elektro-L series** — Roshydromet (Russia), distributed via NTSOMZ with intermittent availability